Electoral Services - privacy notice

 We may share your information with the following third parties for the reasons detailed;

-- Civica UK Ltd and Civica Election Services Ltd who provide software and services to us
+- Civica UK Ltd and Civica Election Services Ltd who provide software and services to us to support our election and canvas campaigns.

-- Registered political parties, elected representatives, candidates and agents and other permitted participants who can use the information for Electoral purposes only
+- Registered political parties, elected representatives, candidates and agents and other permitted participants who can use the information for Electoral purposes only.

-- Details of whether you have voted (but not how you have voted) to those who are entitled to it by law after an election
+- Details of whether you have voted (but not how you have voted) to those who are entitled to it by law after an election.

 - Credit Reference Agencies, the British Library, UK Statistics authority, The Electoral Commission and other statutory recipients of the Electoral Register